Is Wine Keto Friendly?

 Think real hard about your discipline or lack of self-control and make the right choice.

-If you lack the discipline it’s time to change your ways and cut back on the socializing.
+If you lack the discipline it’s time to cut back on the socializing.
 I know it’s hard but you must find other outlets for engaging with your friends and family.

 There are Meetup groups that follow all kinds of diet plans and healthy lifestyles.
 You can use them for support and, accountability.
 Just being with like-minded people should inspire you to stick to your goals.